-This usually means that you have to stop writing one or two-word subject lines and write lengthier ones.
+Yes, this means that you have to stop writing one or two-word subject lines and write lengthier ones.
+But when the recipient replies and uses the same subject line, it will make it much easier for future you to find that message when you need it again.
 Here are a couple examples:

 Good: BBQ at Thanh’s, Saturday @ 3pm

 - Bad: Correction